 Make Your Voice Heard in D.C.

-When we visit Capitol Hill together, we will make a difference--and this course will show you how!
-Each section includes a four to five minute video as well as optional readings and other resources.
+When landscape architects visit Capitol Hill, they will make a difference – and this course will show you how!
+Each section includes a four to five minute video, as well as optional readings and other resources.
 Get ready to go forth and advocate!